skyfielders/python-skyfield/skyfield/documentation/api-time.rst

       Universal Time (UT1) as a Julian date.

+   Two standard differences between time scales are also available as attributes:

+   .. attribute:: delta_t

+      The difference TT − UT1 measured in seconds.

+   .. attribute:: dut1

+      The difference UT1 − UTC measured in seconds.

    All of the other ways of expressing the time and converting it to typical human systems like UTC and world time zones